DinerIsmail/xrcambridge.org.legacy/_includes/content/divestment/key-facts.md

 * This means that getting Cambridge to divest would have an effect much, much larger than getting the average UK university to divest.
 * The University of Oxford and its colleges have the next largest endowment fund at £6.1 billion as of 2019, but it has now committed to divest it.
 * BP does not like idea of divestment at all.
 [Their then-CEO, Bob Dudley, told the University that it didn't want it to divest and effectively threatened the university](https://www.theguardian.com/business/2018/apr/24/bp-bob-dudley-urges-cambridge-university-keep-fossil-fuel-investments).
+* There was a heated ["Topic of Concern" debate at Senate House in February 2019](https://www.admin.cam.ac.uk/reporter/2018-19/weekly/6537/section6.shtml) centering on divesting the University's endowment fund.
+Many academics called for the University to divest, but it ignored them.

 ## Fossil fuel divestment
 Fossil fuel divestment is a worldwide campaign that has, as of April 2020, seen $14 trillion of investments removed by a total of 1,192 institutions and over 58,000 individuals.